YINI-lang/YINI-spec/YINI-Specification.md

 - **Bracketed List Notation** - A single-line style using `=` and square brackets `[ ]`, similar as in JSON.
 - **Colon-Based List Notation** - A more human-friendly, optionally multi-line style using `:` and no brackets.

-Note: Only lists has the alternative notation using `:`.
+Note: Only lists can use the alternative notation using `:`.

 ### 9.1.
 Bracketed Notation with `=`
 A list can be assigned to a key using the equals sign `=`, followed by square brackets `[ ]` containing zero or more comma-separated values.